Why conventional approaches only go so far

 A skilled hypnotherapist uses this access to:

 The result is not suppression.
-The anxiety is not pushed down or managed — the subconscious programme that was generating it is updated.
+The anxiety is not pushed down or managed.
+The subconscious programme that was generating it is updated.
 Many clients describe the shift not as calming down but as the anxious response simply no longer being triggered in the same way.

 Which types of anxiety respond well